propelorm/Propel/contribute.markdown

 > git push origin fix-my-patch
 {% endhighlight %}

-Go to the www.github.com and press the _Pull Request_ button.
+Go to www.github.com and press the _Pull Request_ button.
 Add a short description to this Pull Request and submit it.

 ## Running Unit Tests ##